 Culture is the future

 Hong Kong is at a turning point in its cultural transformation.
 Amid the great expectations of the West Kowloon Cultural District;the opening of new public creative spaces at restored historic buildings like PMQ and Central Police Station; the buoyant art market created by headline-grabbing auctions and art fairs as well as the opening of galleries, arts and culture are beginning to take centre stage in a city once derided as “cultural desert”.
 Culture is the future.

 In order to realise this future, Hong Kong needs not just artists and administrators, but also talented and professional journalists and critics who can bridge the communication gap between the art world and the public.
 Journalists and critics play a key role in the cultural ecology as they not only bring information to the audience, they also provide with the audience a critical perspective on arts and culture, which, at the end of the day, exist to make our society a better place.

 This gave birth to Cultural Journalism Campus [CJC], a non-profit educational initiative that offers professional media experience to aspiring cultural journalists and art critics through a series of workshops and internships during the week of Art Basel in Hong Kong.

 CJC had a successful launch in 2014.
 The inaugural CJC Fellowship took place during Art Basel and had their writings published in CJC newspaper Culture Express, available at the art fair.
 In 2015 launched our new website www.culturaljournalismcampus.org to publish the writings of those who have joined us.

-I’d like to thank all my friends from the cultural circle for believing in me and making CJC possible.
+I’d like to thank all my friends from the cultural circle and our partners for believing in CJC and making CJC possible.
 Hong Kong needs better cultural journalism and art criticism.